nivedhapm/Steganography-Project/README.md

-# Steganography with Python: Hiding Text in a Image
+# Steganography with Python: Hiding Text in an Image

 Welcome to the Steganography project!